When it comes to training hard, you need to have toughness.

 Yours truly quit during a track workout in college and I never felt smaller in my athletic career.
 I was so disgusted with myself that a few days later I went back out to the hill and did the workout again.

 It didn’t quell that sick feeling I had from quitting.
 I did the hill workout at West Chester University again a few years later.

 It took being pre-fatigued from an earlier lifting workout and adding 8 extra reps to the already heinous hill sprint workout for me to finally bury that lousy feeling forever.

-I learned a life changing lesson through this process: it is better to try to complete a challenge and fail instead of just quitting halfway through.
+I learned a life-changing lesson through this process: it is better to try to complete a challenge and fail versus just quitting halfway through because it gets hard.

-I would rather you try to do your last set even when you are badly fatigued and you only get 7 out of the 10 reps you were supposed to do.The moral of the story is that even when you are dealing with supreme physical and mental fatigue you have to find a way to succeed.
+I would rather you try to do your last set even when you are badly fatigued, and you only get 7 out of the 10 reps you were supposed to do.The moral of the story is that even when you are dealing with supreme physical and mental fatigue you have to at least try to find a way to succeed.
 Click To Tweet

 Size Doesn’t Equate To Toughness